PhoenixAlpha23/PhoenixAlpha23/README.md

 You check them out in my repositories 📜.

 - 🌱 I’m most fascinated about Deep learning, especially NLP related tasks.

-- Recently I have gotten the wind ofbAI Agets and their role in this fast-evolving world of AI.
+- Recently I have gotten the wind of AI Agents and their role in this fast-evolving world of AI.

 - 💻 Currently, I'm working on Building a seq2seq transformer model to correct OCR generated text.

 - 🎯 Interested in Machine Learning, make then truly understand what im trying to say.
 - 🎵 In my free time, I enjoy reading articles and research papers(its a legit hobby yk) and building lesser explored ML models and techniques.